Yoast/wordpress-seo/readme.txt

 = 11.0.0 =
 Release Date: April 16th, 2019

-We've made huge changes the schema we put out, adding multiple different types of Schema.
+We've made huge changes to the schema.org markup we output, adding multiple different types of Schema.
 Be sure to check our posts on [yoast.com](https://yoast.com/) about this release!

 Enhancements: